SupeRuier/awesome-active-learning/subfields/deep_AL.md

 - [Deep Active Learning: Unified and Principled Method for Query and Training [2020, ICAIS]](https://arxiv.org/abs/1911.09162)
 - [Visual Transformer for Task-aware Active Learning [2021]](https://arxiv.org/pdf/2106.03801.pdf)

+Consistency (stay same after a distortion):
+- [Consistency-Based Semi-supervised Active Learning: Towards Minimizing Labeling Cost [2020, ECCV]](https://link.springer.com/chapter/10.1007/978-3-030-58607-2_30): the selection is based on the consistency-task instead of the classification task.

 # Criticism/Discovery on Deep AL

 Several works compare the current DeepAL methods, and state that their experiments are flawed.